 Perhaps someone here can let me know the procedures used for code review and check-in to GitHub.

-#4 Updated by Felix Geyer about 5 years ago
+#4 Updated by Felix Geyer over 5 years ago

 Thanks for working on this feature :)

 The preferred method is to fork the repository on github (https://github.com/keepassx/keepassx), then push your commits to the forked repo and open a pull request.

 #5 Updated by Wade Dugas over 5 years ago